Travel and Arrival

 Transportation to Southeastern

 The closest airport to Hammond is New Orleans Louis Armstrong International Airport.
 Southeastern is currently unable to transport students to and from the airport.
-However, we have a list of available transportation options through our Office of Multicultural and International Student Affairs site.
+However, we have a list of available transportation options through our International Student Resource Center page

 Once you have received the visa and have finalized your travel plans, please contact our offices at firstname.lastname@example.org.
 Please include in the email your full name, the date and time of your arrival, and whether you will be living on or off campus.